candycode/qlua/README.md

 - specify the subset of methods/method types to be added to the Lua table;
 - invoke QObject methods exposed as signals, slots or through the Q_INVOKABLE macro;
-- connect QObject signals to Lua callback functions
+- connect QObject signals to Lua callback functions;
-- connect QObject signals to QObject methods
+- connect QObject signals to QObject methods;
-- optionally have Lua destroy the added QObjects when tables are garbage collected
+- optionally have Lua destroy the added QObjects when tables are garbage collected;

 QLua **is not** a Lua wrapper for the Qt toolkit; its main use is to expose pre-created QObjects instances to the Lua environment.